SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 ## 5. Displaying User Information

-You can display user information, including the ID token and access token.
-Use the provided code to fetch and display user data.
+In this section, you'll learn how to retrieve and display essential user information, including the ID token and access token, on your application.
+This step is crucial for providing a user-friendly experience while maintaining robust security.

 ```javascript
 import { passportInstance } from "@/lib/immutable";